discover-labs/dictum/docs/docs/reference/query_language.md

 # Query Language Reference

-Hyperplane query language allows human programmers to request information from the data model.
+Dictum query language allows human programmers to request information from the data model.
 Text queries are compiled into the same `Query` object that can be sent to the server's web API.